-TheWorld Animal Health Information System, better known as WAHIS, is an internet-based computer system that processes data on animal diseases in real-time and then informs the international community.
-Access to this secure site is only available to authorised users, namely the Delegates of Members and their authorised representatives, who use WAHIS to notify the World Organisation for Animal Health (WOAH) of relevant animal disease information.
+The World Animal Health Information System (WAHIS) is an internet-based computer system that processes data on animal diseases in real time and shares these data with the international community.
+Access to the secure reporting platform is restricted to authorised users, namely the Delegates of WOAH Members and their nominated representatives, who report relevant animal disease information to WOAH via WAHIS.

-The system consists in two components:
+The system has two primary components:

 Early warning system

 Informs the international community of relevant epidemiological events occurring in WOAH Members via alert messages.

 Enables the monitoring of WOAH-listed diseases (presence or absence) over time.